tylerdonison/CSE212-Final/2-linked_list.md

 * [[None,0,1], [0,1,2?], [2?,3,4], [3,4,None]]
 * [None,2,None]

-Change the surround nodes to have previouses and nexts that match the previous or next node's current:
+Change the surrounding nodes to have previouses and nexts that match the previous or next node's current:
 * [[None,0,1], [0,1,3], [1,3,4], [3,4,None]]
 * [None,2,None]